WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

 <a name="Exercise4" />
 ## Exercise 4: Monetization ##

-In this exercise you will add advertisements support to your application, by using a VMAP file that defines the ads that will be played and at which moment, along with other .
+In this exercise you will add advertisements support to  monetize your application, by using a VMAP file that defines the ads that will be played and at which moment.

+Scheduling is the first step to playing ads in the player framework.
+This allows your app to telling the player framework when to play each ad.
+Ad scheduling is separate from the ad handling (playing the ad) and is independent of the type of ad you want to play.

+One of the scheduling options is the **VMAP** (Digital Video Multiple Ad Playlist).
+[VMAP](http://www.iab.net/guidelines/508676/digitalvideo/vsuite/vmap) is an IAB recommended xml schema that defines when ads should play for a given piece of content.
+The player framework includes a VMAP scheduler plugin that will download, parse and consume to control the timing of ads for you.

 <a name="adding-advertisements-using-a-vmap-file-to-a-windows8-video-app" />
 ### Task 1 - Adding advertisements using a VMAP file to a Windows 8 video app ###